Getting Started Guide¶

 zephyr/west.yml) into the

 folders specified in it.
-See Installation for additional
+See Multiple Repository Management for additional details, a

-details and a list of the folders and files that west will create as part of
+list of the folders and files that west will create as part of the process,

 Don’t clone Zephyr to a directory with spaces anywhere in the path.

 errors when you try to build an application.